MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/design-teams-app-layout-scaling.md

 #### Don’t: Submit your app with text that doesn’t pass contrast standards

 Teams apps need to be accessible to all users with any level of visual impairment or disability.
-Submissions with inaccessible text is not accepted.
+Submissions with inaccessible text aren't accepted.

    :::column-end:::
 :::row-end:::